 - 2 t dried oregano

 - 1 1/2 T adobo sauce from a jar of chipotle chiles

 - 3/4 cup cream

 - 1 handful cilantro, chopped

 - 1 cup grated Mexican cheese blend

 - 2 cups tortilla chips

-Add tomatoes, cumin, coriander, smoked paprika, and chile powders to the onion and garlic mix.
+- Add tomatoes, cumin, coriander, smoked paprika, and chili powder and ancho chile powder to the onion and garlic mix.
 Cook another 2 minutes.

-Return to the roasted vegetables.
-Using your fingers, slip peels off the red peppers and chop into 3/4" squares.
+- Return to the roasted vegetables.
+Using your fingers, slip peels off the red peppers, poblano and jalapeño peppers, remove and discard the seeds.
+There is no need to peel the roasted peel from the tomatillos.
+Chop the peppers into 3/4" squares.
 Chop the tomatillos, removing and discarding the hard core.
-There is no need to peel the tomatillos.
-Remove the skin and seeds from the poblano and jalapeno chiles and coarsely chop.
-Add the the blackened vegetables, the beans and any reserved liquid from the tomatillo roasting pan to the soup pot.
+Add the chopped blackened peppers, tomatillos, the beans and any reserved liquid from the tomatillo roasting pan to the soup pot.